uwmyuan/f1tenth_coursekit/index.rst

 .. image:: img/overview2.png
   :align: center

+If you are looking for the old Code page, you can find it `here <https://f1tenth.org/code-old.html>`_.
+Please note that we no longer provide support for the old code page.
+If you have questions, please post to the `forum <http://f1tenth.org/forum.html>`_.

 .. note:: F1TENTH is an open source project developed by a community of
           researchers and students.
 The documentation team can always use your